sk-ys/redmine_versioned_file_cf/README.md

 <a id="usage-en"></a>
 ## Usage

-1. Create a new custom field from Administration (choose any object such as Issue, Project, or Version).
+1. Create a new custom field from Administration (for any object such as Issue, Project, or Version).
 2. Select `File (revision-managed)` as the format.
 3. Configure allowed extensions if needed.
 4. Upload a text file from the edit screen of each object.